 Newfoundland and Labrador has a world class geology.
 Earth scientists from all over the globe visit the province to study the record of the earth's evolution preserved in its rocks.
 Not only does it have some of the oldest rocks in the world, but it also has some unusual sequences of rocks which tell a fascinating tale of colliding continents and disappearing oceans in the geological past.
-Gros Morne National Park, in western Newfoundland, was declared an UNESCO World Heritage site in 1987 to recognise and preserve its unique geological landscape which has been described as the 8th Wonder of the World.
+Gros Morne National Park, in western Newfoundland, was declared an UNESCO World Heritage site in 1987 to recognize and preserve its unique geological landscape which has been described as the 8th Wonder of the World.

 Earth's Changing Surface